-The Individual Identity Verification process is a one-time process that allows the IRS to validate the identity of application submitters and responsible individuals through a series of questions regarding their personal history and most recently filed tax return.
+The Individual Identity Verification process is a one-time process that allows the IRS to validate an individual’s identity by asking personal questions in conjunction with questions from the individual’s most recently filed tax return.
 This is a mandatory process that applies to any individual submitting either a Responsible Individual Personal Attestation (RIPA) or an application for certification.
-The Individual Identity Verification process must be completed before beginning the RIPA or CPEO application process.

 - Do you have a Social Security Number?

 - Are you 18 years of age or older?

 - Have you filed a U.S. individual income tax return in the last five (5) years?

 More information about completing your Individual Identity Verification

 If your tax return includes a name suffix (for example Jr or Sr), you have two options when filling out your basic information for Individual Identity Verification.

 - You may enter your suffix in the Last Name field.
 If you enter the suffix, don’t include any punctuation.
 Including punctuation could cause your identity proofing attempt to fail.
 For example, if your name is Thomas Smith Jr. you would only enter "Smith Jr" in the Last Name field.

 If you encounter a problem with your date of birth, you will need to contact the Social Security Administration (SSA) and confirm or correct your date of birth.
 If SSA corrects it, wait 14 calendar days and try to complete the Individual Identity Verification process again.
 If SSA confirms that your date of birth is correct, or if SSA corrects your date of birth but you are still having problems, contact the Online Registration Helpdesk at (855) 477-7347 between the hours of 9:30 AM and 6:00 PM Eastern Standard Time (EST).